in-the-keyhole/khs-convo/README.md

 This will start an `Express` server on port `30001` by default.
 And is sometimes useful when you want to test and debug, and user Convo API's other than from an SMS provider.

-The Twillio account will forward text messages to Convo with a `POST` http API call.
+The Twilio account will forward text messages to Convo with a `POST` http API call.

-Using a tool like `Postman` you can emulate a Twillio request with the following POST command
+Using a tool like `Postman` you can emulate a Twilio request with the following POST command

 Response-Type: application/xml